 - Prescription drug abuse has risen up at an unprecedented level in the last several years, especially amongst individuals of the 18 to 25-year-old age range.
 This is especially concerning because young people are the most at risk demographic when it comes to drug and alcohol abuse.
 The most frequently abused prescription drug is the narcotic pain reliever pill Vicodin (hydrocodone) and its cousin Lortab too, but others are quite prevalent too.
 In fact, there are over fifty different opiate prescription pain relievers that are prescribed by the millions.
 Abuse of these types of substances often advances to heroin abuse if the individual does not address the pill addiction immediately.

-When a person becomes addicted to hydrocodone, it is unlikely that they will be able to kick this habit on their own.
+When a person develops a hydrocodone addiction, it is unlikely that they will be able to kick this habit on their own.
 This drug hooks into their bodies and creates a chemical dependency that creates terrible withdrawal symptoms when people try to walk away from the substance.
 Furthermore, there is the mental connection and reliance on the substance too that needs to be taken into account.
 At the end of the day, the best approach by far for addressing an addiction is to enter into an inpatient addiction rehabilitation program.
 For more information or to let us help you find a treatment program for yourself or a loved one, call our toll-free number now.